 - This gives the broccoli a chance to soak in some of the dressing, resulting in an even more flavorful salad!

-- Remember to allow time for the recipe to chill in the fridge.
+- Allow time for the recipe to chill in the fridge.
 This gives the broccoli a chance to soak in some of the dressing, resulting in an even more flavorful salad!

 Broccoli Salad can be made in advance and kept in the fridge (at least an hour but up to 24 hours) until you’re ready to serve.
 If you’d like to make further ahead, keep the dressing separate and toss a few hours before serving.

 More Easy Salads We Love